royalt1234/Darey.io-PBL/project16.md

 # AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1
 ![infra-design](./images/p16/iac-project.png)
-I built this infrastructure on AWS using the console in [project15]().
+I built this infrastructure on AWS using the console in [project15](https://github.com/royalt1234/Darey.io-PBL/blob/master/project-15.md).
 In this project(divided into 4 parts for easy understanding to beginners who may refrence this report for assistance), I created same infrastructure but I'd be using IaC for this build, My IaC tools is Terraform.

+> I wrote a blog post about this project.
+You can have a read [here](https://dev.to/moses_itoya/creating-a-company-infrastructure-in-aws-using-terraform-4d13) or [here](https://community.ops.io/royalt1234/creating-a-company-infrastructure-in-aws-using-terraform-5hd7).

 **PREREQUISITES**